-Available-for-sale financial assets include equity and debt instruments that are not classified as financial assets held for trading, at fair value through profit or loss, as investments to be held to maturity or as loans and accounts receivable.
+Available-for-sale financial assets include equity and debt instruments that are not classified as financial assets held for trading, at fair value through profit or loss, as held-to-maturity investments or as loans and accounts receivable.

-Available-for-sale financial assets are stated at fair value, with the exception of equity instruments not listed on active markets and whose fair value cannot be reliably measured, which are recorded at their acquisition cost, net of impairment.
+Available-for-sale financial assets are stated at fair value, with the exception of equity instruments not listed on active markets and which fair value cannot be reliably measured, which are recorded at their acquisition cost, net of impairment.
 Subsequent gains or losses resulting from changes in fair value are reflected under a specific equity heading "Revaluation reserves - Fair value" until they are disposed of or until impairment losses are recognized, at which moment they are reclassified to the income statement.
 Foreign exchange gains or losses on monetary assets are recognized directly in the income statement.